|

 like Monet, who are most closely identified as Impressionist, continuing

-to artists like Van Gogh, who fell under the Impressionist spell.
+to artists who fell under the Impressionist spell.

 |